Botched (TV series): Production

 Botched's first season, consisting of eight episodes, ended on August 17, 2014.
 A two-part reunion special hosted by Maria Menounos aired on October 26 and 27, and featured interviews with Dubrow, Nassif, and patients from the series.

 On August 5, 2014, Botched was renewed for a second season, which premiered on April 14, 2015.
 On June 7, it moved from its Tuesday, 9 pm timeslot to Sunday, 9 pm.
 The mid-season finale aired on July 12.
 The series was renewed for a third season on July 1.

 Three specials, titled Botched: Post Op, aired after the October 13, 20 and 27 episodes.
 The specials were co-hosted by Nassif, Dubrow, and Dubrow's wife, actress Heather Dubrow.

 Season 3 premiered on May 10, 2016, starring both Dubrow and Nassif.
 It ended on August 2, 2016.
 In October 2015, the eight-episode spin-off series of Botched was announced entitled Botched by Nature.
 It premiered on August 9, 2016.

 On November 12, 2020, the series was renewed for a seventh season which premiered in 2021.

-On July 20, 2022, the series renewed for an eighth season, which will premiere in 2023.
+On July 20, 2022, the series was renewed for an eighth season, which premiered in 2023.

+On June 10, 2025, a spin-off series, entitled Botched Presents: Plastic Surgery Rewind and hosted by Dubrow, Dr. Spirit and Michelle Visage, was announced to begin airing on July 9, 2025.
+The spin-off series follows a group of celebrities who must consider whether to reverse their cosmetic procedures and return to a more natural look or to remain as they are.